Harvesting Straw for Bee Skeps

 Gathered rye straw for weaving bee skeps

-Many times I would just leave most of the leaves, giving the bee skeps a more rustic look and it’s less time-consuming than removing all of them.
+Many times, I leave most of the leaves, giving the bee skeps a more rustic look, and besides, it’s less time-consuming than removing all of them.

-Cathryn Peters demonstrating weaving a coiled bee skep.
+Cathryn Peters demonstrating weaving a coiled straw bee skep.

 Cathryn Peters demonstrating bee skep coiling

-Rustic, straw bee skep woven by Cathryn Peters.
+Rustic, coiled, straw bee skep woven by Cathryn Peters.

 Coiled bee skep woven by Cathryn Peters

-If you are using your bee skeps inside, you can still cut an entrance hole for looks.
+If you are using your decorative bee skeps inside, you can still cut an entrance hole for looks.
 But if you are going to use it outside, don’t cut an entrance hole for the bees.
+You want to discourage the bees from taking up house in these skeps since they are only for decoration, not function.

-It’s always much better to use the box hives where you can keep track of their health and remove the honey combs easily.
+If you want to keep bees in hives, it’s best to use the Langstroth wooden box hives, where you can keep track of their health and remove the honeycombs easily.
 Neither of these is possible with a skep.
 However, using skeps to catch a swarming hive does come in handy.

-Have you ever made a rustic, straw coiled bee skep?
+Have you ever made a rustic, straw, coiled bee skep?
 Are you interested in learning more about weaving them?
-Hit me up in the comment section.
+Hit me up in the comment section below.

 What are your thoughts about this blog post?